allenchng/InsightWriting/ThinkingLikeADS.md

 ### Replicating something a company already does

-The goal of an Insight project is to showcase your creativity and thoughtfulness.
-What users will switch to your product that's a cl Can you identify areas of need that are not already being covered?
-Replicating an existing product or a need that is already being served does not help showcase that ability to identify new areas of exploration.
+Replicating an existing product or a need that is already being served does not help showcase an ability to identify new areas of exploration.
+Ask yourself, can you identify areas of need that are not already being covered?
+Users will only engage with your product if its better than what currently exists.

 ### Starting with a data set